lawrennd/snippets/_information-game/includes/hierarchical-memory-example.md

 \subsection{Hierarchical Memory Organization Example}

-\notes{As our system evolves from quantum-like to classical regimes, a hierarchical memory structure emerges.
-We can illustrate this with a simple dynamical system example.}
+\notes{As the game evolves to classical regimes, a hierarchical memory structure can emerge.
+We illustrate the idea with a simple dynamical system example.}

 \slides{
 * Classical information reservoirs organize hierarchically
 * Variables separate into distinct timescale bands
 * Fast variables: rapidly changing, high processing capacity
 * Slow variables: gradually changing, high memory capacity
-* Connections across scales create efficient information processing }
+* Connect across scales for efficient information processing }

-\notes{
-Consider a system with 8 variables that undergo steepest ascent entropy maximization.
-As the system evolves, the eigenvalue spectrum of the Fisher information matrix reveals a natural separation into timescales:
+\notes{Consider a system with 8 variables that undergo steepest ascent entropy maximization.
+As the system evolves, assume the eigenvalue spectrum of the Fisher information matrix has a separation into timescales as follows.

-1. **Very slow variables** (eigenvalues ≈ 0.01) - Deep memory, context variables
+1. *Very slow variables* (eigenvalues ≈ 0.01) - Deep memory, context variables
-2. **Slow variables** (eigenvalues ≈ 0.1) - Long-term memory
+2. *Slow variables* (eigenvalues ≈ 0.1) - Long-term memory
-3. **Medium variables** (eigenvalues ≈ 1.0) - Intermediate processing/memory
+3. *Medium variables* (eigenvalues ≈ 1.0) - Intermediate processing/memory
-4. **Fast variables** (eigenvalues ≈ 10.0) - Rapid processing, minimal memory
+4. *Fast variables* (eigenvalues ≈ 10.0) - Rapid processing, minimal memory

-This creates a natural hierarchy where slow variables provide context for faster variables, and faster variables provide detailed implementation of processes guided by slower variables.
+This implies a natural hierarchy where slow variables can provide context for faster variables, and faster variables can be guidedl  guided by slower variables.}
-}

-\code{
-# Visualizing hierarchical memory structure
-import numpy as np
-import matplotlib.pyplot as plt import networkx as nx
+\setupplotcode{import numpy as np import matplotlib.pyplot as plt import mlai.plot as plot import mlai import networkx as nx}

+\plotcode{# Visualizing hierarchical memory structure

 # Create a hierarchical structure
 G = nx.DiGraph()